achael/kgeo/README.rst

-This is a relatively simple implementation of raytracing null geodesics in the Kerr metric using the formalism of `Gralla+Lupsasca 2019 <https://arxiv.org/abs/1910.12881>`
+This is a relatively simple implementation of raytracing null geodesics in the Kerr metric using the formalism of `Gralla and Lupsasca 2019 <https://arxiv.org/abs/1910.12881>`_

 In addition to some standard python libraries, this code uses GSL bindings for evaluating elliptic integrals of the third kind.
 You need to have GSL and the python ``ctypes`` module installed installed.
 Then verify that the following works: